 The Samurai Museum

-If you pride yourself on being a history buff, then the Samurai Museum will be a great place to go.
+If you pride yourself on being a history buff, then the Samurai Museum is a great place to go.
 Japanese warfare history is known for the samurai.
 For over 700 years, the brave warriors fought in wars caused by conflicts between old families and served as symbols of courage and masculinity.
 The museum introduces those samurai for everyone to acknowledge their service and pay tribute to Japan’s rich history.
 There are photo sessions where visitors can wear kabuto (samurai helmet) and jinbaori (battle coats).

 Additionally, samurai calligraphy lessons are taught by Shiho Kurabayashi, who designed the logos for Sadako 3D and the Japanese Aerospace Exploration Agency.
 Sword lectures are also available and given by Mr. Paul Martin, the former curator of the British Museum, and samurai live music shows that present traditional Japanese music played by professional performers.

 The Daikanyama T-Site Tsutaya bookshop may not be a museum.
 Still, it might as well be one as the architecture firm that created this masterpiece won an award at the World Architecture Festival.
 Make sure to add this one to your bucket list of bookstores to visit if you are an avid reader.
 A night out just visiting this place might not be enough, even if it is open until 2 am.
 Take a day off for this and lose yourself in the many books that line their shelves.
 They have English-language books, design books, vintage titles; you name it.
 If it’s possible to drown in books physically, then you probably will at Daikanyama T-Site Tsutaya.

 Ain’t no mountain high enough